ajp64/legendofkoda/devlog.md

 ### 29/12/2021

  - Created a basic map with walls and player sprite.
 Player has movement that changes based on direction, walls and player are solid so can't move through each other.

+ - created the structure of the first map.

+ - tried to get text to appear when player is in proximity to an object in the game.
+Can only get text to appear, cannot seem to find functionality for checking constant proximity.